calebkleveter/chatter/Tutorials/deeper-into-fluent/README.md

 We added two more instructions to the migration to mark both the `username` and `email` columns as `UNIQUE`.
 This means the no two users can share the same username or email.

+Now that we have changed the properties of the `User` model, we will need to regenerate the table in the database.
+Like last time when we made a change, run `vapor build && vapor run revert --all` in the command-line.

+---

+Good Job!
+You have come to the end of this tutorial.
+You should now have the knowledge to create pivots between models, more complex queries with the Fluent ORM, and how migrations work under the hood.

+Remember that [the docs](https://docs.vapor.codes/3.0/) are always your best friend and there is always someone willing to help on the [Discord server](https://discordapp.com/invite/BnXmVGA)!
+Have fun!